adildsw/SequenceSenseUI/README.md

 <img src='https://github.com/adildsw/SequenceSense/blob/main/src/assets/sequence-sense-banner.svg'>

 __SequenceSense__ is a gesture sequencing tool.
-Gesture designers can use SequenceSense to construct robust gestures using atomic actions as gesture building blocks and compare it against regular activity corpus.
+Gesture designers can use SequenceSense to construct robust gestures by sequencing atomic actions as gesture building blocks and comparing it against a regular activity corpus.
 Once a gesture is constructed, SequenceSense helps designers reduce the overall false activation of their gesure set by visualizing the performance of each gesture independently.

 ## Getting Started
 The following set of instructions will help you get SequenceSense up and running on your computer.